 Our whistle blowing policy is therefore fundamental to the organization s professional integrity.
 In addition, it reinforces the value of the organization places on staff to be honest and respected members of their individual professions.
 It provides a method of properly addressing bona fide concerns that individuals within the organization might have, while also offering whistle blowers protection from victimization, harassment or disciplinary proceedings.

 It should be emphasized that the policy is intended to assist only those individuals who believe they have discovered malpractice or impropriety.
 It is not designed to question financial or business decisions taken by the organization nor should it be used to reconsider any matters which have been investigated under the harassment, grievance or disciplinary policies and procedures.

 Fundamental elements of our Whistle Blower Policy are highlighted below:

-- Disciplinary action (up to and including dismissal) may be taken against the wrong doer dependant on the results of the investigation.
+- Disciplinary action (up to and including dismissal) may be taken against the wrongdoer dependent on the results of the investigation; and

 - There are no adverse consequences for anyone who reports a whistle blowing concern in good faith.
 However, any individual found responsible for making allegations maliciously or in bad faith may be subject to disciplinary action.